REGN INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Regeneron Pharmaceuticals, Inc. Investors With Substantial Losses Have Opportuni...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
-16, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Regeneron Pharmaceuticals, Inc. (“Regeneron” or“the Company”) (NASDAQ: REGN) and certain of its officers.
+NEW YORK, Jan.
+20, 2025 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Regeneron Pharmaceuticals, Inc. ("Regeneron" or "the Company") (NASDAQ: REGN ) and certain of its officers.

 Class Definition